HackerLoop/hackerloop-old-site/_drafts/programmers-hackers-engineers.markdown

 #### On titles and roles

-Now this being said, I would like to give a few points.
+Now this being said, here are a few points to be noted.

 First, a title is not the same as a role.
 This is true for degrees as well as company titles: someone might be officially called a programmer but might really deliver engineer-quality level work (or sadly, the other way around).